 Recognising the status of woodland as a Local Nature Reserve, and its important link as an extensive green corridor of SINC sites, work has been undertaken to improve the ecological data relating to the site.
-This is also an action in the management plan and an issue identified by the Green Flag judges.

 Working with the South Notts Bat group a recording event was held.
 The bat group lent out a number of bat detectors to the attendees who were then able to pick up the hunting calls.
 Two species of bat were positively identified, Common Pipistrelle and Soprano Pipistrelle.
-The walk took in a circuit of woodland and lasted approximately $1\frac{1}{2}$ hours.
+The walk took in a circuit of woodland and lasted approximately 11⁄2 hours.
 Many positive comments were received and thanks expressed to the bat group.